La Llorona: Literature

 Nancy Farmer's 2002 science fiction novel, The House of the Scorpion includes references to La Llorona.

 The legend of La Llorona is discussed in Jaquira Díaz's 2019 memoir, Ordinary Girls:

 The scariest part was not that La Llorona was a monster, or that she came when you called her name three times in the dark, or that she could come into your room at night and take you from your bed like she'd done with her own babies.
 It was that once she'd been a person, a woman, a mother.
 And then a moment, an instant, a split second later, she was a monster.

 The novel Paola Santiago and the River of Tears, the first part of a young adult trilogy by Tehlor Kay Mejia, is based on the legend of La Llorona.

 Rodolfo Anaya's novel Bless Me, Ultima references La Llorona, describing her as a spirit of the river without mentioning her origins.

 "Advice from La Llorona" by Deborah A. Miranda is a poem exploring grief and loss.

 In Summer of the Mariposas, by Guadalupe Garcia McCall, she serves as a mentor to the Garza Sisters.

-The Weeping Woman: Encounters with La Llorona by Edward Garcia Kraul and Judith Beatty, is a valuable resource that brings together of encounters and retellings of La Llorona with diverse perspectives and different regions.
+The Weeping Woman: Encounters with La Llorona by Edward Garcia Kraul and Judith Beatty brings together of encounters and retellings of La Llorona with diverse perspectives and different regions.

-Bess Lomax Hawes, an American folklorist, published his article in 1968, La Llorona in Juvenile Hall containing details of the hauntings in California's juvenile detention facility with sightings of a “weeping woman.”
+Bess Lomax Hawes, an American folklorist, published his article La Llorona in Juvenile Hall in 1968, containing details of the hauntings in California's juvenile detention facility with sightings of a "weeping woman".

 Gloria Anzaldua's book Borderlands/La Frontera references La Llorona as one of the three mothers of Chicanas.

 The Figure of the Monster in Global Theatre: Further Readings on the Aesthetics of Disqualification, is a valuable resource that gives insight on international perspectives on "monster" figures in writing.
 Makes many references to La Llorona and explores La Llorona within Chicano culture.